cjdbarlow/bedside-notebook/anaesthesia/cardiac/cpb.md

 May impair atrial filling and cause hypotension.
 * Places aortic purse-string sutures
 * Places atrial purse-string sutures
-May cause atrial arrythmia.
+May cause atrial arrhythmia.
 If unstable:
 	* Temporise with vasopressor and volume, then go onto bypass
 	* Synchronised DCR
 	Clutters surgical field.